OlehKobrynovych/React_StarWar/README.md

 # React_StarWar

-The React_StarWar API is a RESTful and GraphQL API based on the television show Rick and Morty.
-You will have access to about hundreds of characters, images, locations and episodes.
+The React_StarWar API You will have access to about hundreds of characters, images, locations and episodes.
 The React_StarWar API is filled with canonical information as seen on the TV show.

 https://OlehKobrynovych.github.io/React_StarWar